JYBLOCKS/roadmap-senior-react/README.md

 - bundle analyzer.

 ### Challenge
-Reducir bundle inicial de una pantalla al menos 25% respecto al baseline creado esa semana.
+Reduce the initial bundle of one screen by at least 25% compared with the baseline created that week.

 ---

-## Semana 28 — 22–28 feb
+## Week 28 — 22–28 Feb

-### Tema
+### Topic
 Network + data performance.

-### Dominar
+### Master

 - waterfalls;
 - request dedupe;